arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 [Property]
 void no_discounts_is_applied_to_carts_without_food([CartContainingNoFoodProducts] List<Product> products)
 {
+    var plainSumOfPrices = products.Sum(p => p.Price);
     _cart.Add(products)

     var total = _cart.Checkout();

-    Assert.Equal(products.Sum(p => p.Price), total)
+    Assert.Equal(plainSumOfPrices, total)
 }
 ```

 I hope you get how paramount the generation of values is, in PBT.

 ### Fine.
-But enough with fictional attributes, please.
+But enough with fictional attributes, please
-Those were fictional examples: none of attributes I used actually exist.
+Yes, it's true: those were fictional examples.
+None of the attributes I used actually exist.

-By now, you should have gained the intuition that just generating purely random values does not work.
-We need to craft quasi-random values, strictly satisfying some specific domain rules.
-We need a way to instruct the test data generator which rules to stick to.
+By now, anyway, you should have gained the intuition that just generating purely random values does not work.
+We need to craft *quasi-random* values, strictly satisfying some specific domain rules.
+Indeed, we need a way to instruct the test data generator which rules to stick to.

 We could use functions to generate those values: